moklick/howto-fisbroker/README.md

   1. Go to [fis broker](http://fbinter.stadt-berlin.de/fb/index.jsp)
   2. Choose one of the data sets.
 For example 'Hausumringe'.
   3. Click 'Zum Downloadlink (WFS)'
   4. Look for the 'Rechneradresse' point.
-Its an url like this one for the house-shapes in Berlin : http://fbinter.stadt-berlin.de/fb/wfs/geometry/senstadt/re_hausumringe
+Its an url like this one for the house-shapes in Berlin: http://fbinter.stadt-berlin.de/fb/wfs/geometry/senstadt/re_hausumringe

 #### Load data with QGis